datadryad/dryad-app/documentation/apis/journal_manuscript_metadata.md

 occurs in a single block in the email, starting with the Journal Code and ending with EndDryadContent (or the end of the email itself).

-Notices to the Dryad system can be generated as separate items from a manuscript submission system, or alternatively the metadata may be combined into existing routine notices to authors, as long as the content needed by the Dryad system is in a self-contained section of the email.
-Some journals add the Dryad notice to their standard emails to authors, prefacing the Dryad content with a statement like: "Below is the information about your manuscript that we are relaying to the Dryad repository to facilitate your data archiving."
+Notices to the Dryad system can be generated as Dryad-specific messages from a manuscript submission system.
+Alternatively, the metadata may be combined into existing routine notices to authors.
+Some journals add the Dryad notice to their standard emails to authors, prefacing the Dryad content with a statement like:
+"Below is the information about your manuscript that we are relaying to the Dryad repository to facilitate your data archiving."

 Example email: